vk-cs/docs-public/docs/en/kubernetes/k8s/connect/docker-registry/docker-registry.md

-You can connect to the Docker registry if the appropriate [add-on](../../concepts/addons-and-settings/addons) is installed in the cluster.
+You can connect to the Docker registry if the appropriate [add-on](/en/kubernetes/k8s/concepts/addons-and-settings/addons) is installed in the cluster.

-When [installing](../../instructions/addons/advanced-installation/install-advanced-registry) an add-on, a standard load balancer with a floating IP address is created for it.
+When [installing](/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-registry) an add-on, a standard load balancer with a floating IP address is created for it.
 Therefore, you can connect to the Docker registry from any host that has Internet access.

-## Preparatory steps
+## Before you begin

-1. [Make sure](../../instructions/addons/manage-addons#viewing_addons) that the Docker registry add-on (`docker-registry`) is installed in the cluster.
+1. [Make sure](/en/kubernetes/k8s/instructions/addons/manage-addons#viewing_addons) that the Docker registry add-on (`docker-registry`) is installed in the cluster.
-1. [Make sure](../kubectl#check_connection) that you can connect to the cluster using `kubectl`.
+1. [Make sure](/en/kubernetes/k8s/connect/kubectl#check_connection) that you can connect to the cluster using `kubectl`.
-1. [Get the data](../../instructions/addons/advanced-installation/install-advanced-registry#connecting_to_registry) to access the Docker registry.
+1. [Get the data](/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-registry#connecting_to_registry) to access the Docker registry.

 ## Connecting to the Docker Registry